CQS (Asset Manager): History

 As of December 2018, CQS had $18.1 billion in assets under management.

 According to Bloomberg, CQS's main fund gained 30.4% in 2016, posting its best annual returns since 2012.

 In April 2020, it was reported CQS's Directional Opportunities Fund posted its biggest ever 30% decline in March.

+In November 2023, it was announced that Manulife would acquire CQS.
+The transaction closed on April 3, 2024.

 Office locations

 CQS has offices in London, Hong Kong, New York, and Sydney.
 Affiliates within the group are regulated by the Financial Conduct Authority (FCA) in London, the Securities and Futures Commission (SFC) in Hong Kong and the Australian Securities and Investments Commission (ASIC) in Sydney, and registered with the Securities and Exchange Commission (SEC) in New York.

 CQS opened its Sydney, Australia office in 2010 and expanded its presence in the country in 2011.

-Awards

-CQS was included in Institutional Investor's 2012 and 2013 lists of the Top single-manager hedge fund firms by assets under management and Barron's 2012, 2013, and 2015 lists of the "Best 100 Hedge Funds".
-Bloomberg ranked the CQS Directional Opportunities Fund #3 on its list of the top-performing large hedge funds in 2012.
-Bloomberg later listed CQS Directional Opportunities Fund #4 on its list of top-performing funds in 2016.

-In May 2013, CQS was given three awards at the Financial News Awards for Excellence in Institutional Hedge Fund Management, Europe: Best Hedge Fund Manager Overall, Best Hedge Fund Manager in Credit, and Best Multi-Hedge Fund Manager.

-Corporate social responsibility

-CQS supports a number of charities and organisations including: 100 Women in Finance, Amber, Australia Day Foundation, EMpower, Fight for Sight, Great Ormond Street Hospital, Greenhouse Sports, Institute of Cancer Research, Institute of Economic Affairs, IC Tennis, Mission Possible, The National Gallery, The National Theatre, Never Such Innocence, New Ways, No Greater Sacrifice, NSPCC, Oxford University Association Football Club, The Royal Flying Doctor Service, sitesALIVE!, and St Martin-in-the-Fields Charity.

-Miscellaneous

-CQS is known for its successful bets in the US subprime mortgage market.